benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.1.5 =
+* bugfix: added missing lyte/controls-400.png, which was needed for the new widget-size in 1.1.4
+* bugfix: force margin for widget to 0 for themes that think they know better (as reported by long-time user [FruityOaty](http://fruityoaty.com/))
+* bugfix: workaround for iOS quirk that caused the video to only start after 2nd click (as reported by Robert of [audio-times.com](http://audio-times.com) and [Collin Maessen](http://www.realsceptic.com/))
+* bugfix: add sizes to images as [suggested by elmll on the wordpress.org forum](http://wordpress.org/support/topic/plugin-wp-youtube-lyte-specify-img-dimensions)
+* beta: shortcode (see [Description](http://wordpress.org/extend/plugins/wp-youtube-lyte/) for examples) as [suggested by ben4d85 on the wordpress.org forum](http://wordpress.org/support/topic/plugin-wp-youtube-lyte-shortcode-custom-class)

 = 1.1.4 =
 * bugfix: audio-only youtube was broken due to changes at YouTube (thanks for reporting [Adrian](http://www.yeahlabs.ca/)!)